Havvy/result/readme.md

 We don't have a blessed Option type, so instead of returning one, `.ok()` and `.fail()` are instead doing what `Result::unwrap` and `Result::unwrap_err` are doing and throwing an error if the value isn't the right type.
+By default, they report a generic error message, but you can give a specific error message as the optional argument.

 In Rust, the Result must be used.
 Not using a returned Result is a compile time error.
 In JavaScript, we have no way of guaranteeing this, so not using a Result is entirely possible.

+Because JavaScript doesn't have a `match` expression or even a `match` statement, we provide a `match` method that takes an object with functions `Ok` and `Fail`.

 ## Functional Variants